-This means for example that profiles and hooks files will be overwritten if already present, but no profile or hook file that the user has in the local machine will be deleted.
+This means for example that profiles and plugins files will be overwritten if already present, but no profile or plugin file that the user has in the local machine will be deleted.

-All the configuration files will be copied to the Conan home directory.
+All the configuration files will be copied to the conan home directory.
 These are the special files and the rules applied to merge them:

 File How it is applied profiles/MyProfile Overrides the local ~/.conan/profiles/MyProfile if already exists settings.yml Overrides the local ~/.conan/settings.yml remotes.txt Overrides remotes.
-Will remove remotes that are not present in file config/conan.conf Merges the variables, overriding only the declared variables hooks/my_hook.py Overrides the local ~/.conan/hooks/my_hook.py if already exists where [bool] (either True or False) indicates whether SSL should be used to verify that remote.
-The remote definitions can be found in the registry.txt/registry.json files and they provide a helpful starting point when writing the remotes.txt to be packaged in a Conan client configuration.
+Will remove remotes that are not present in file config/conan.conf Merges the variables, overriding only the declared variables where [bool] (either True or False) indicates whether SSL should be used to verify that remote.

-The file remotes.txt is the only file listed above which does not have a direct counterpart in the ~/.conan folder.
-Its format is a list of entries, one on each line, with the form of
+The file remotes.txt is the only file listed above which does not have a direct counterpart in the \sim /.conan folder.
+Its format is a list of entries, one on each line, with the form